MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card.md

    :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-visualization.png" alt-text="Screenshot showing a new Q&A visualization with a question box.":::

 1. Let's try searching for sales data by employee name.
-Enter the text 'Total Sales for Tina" in the question box.
+Enter the text "show me the open store count" in the question box.

    As you enter text, Power BI tries to resolve your search text and shows results that match your input.
-At some point, you might see **TotalSales** displayed.
-Continue to refine your input until you see an option for **Total Sales for Tina Lassila (store DM)**.
+Continue entering your input until you see an option for **show me the open store count**.
 Select that option.

    :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-box.png" alt-text="Screenshot showing a question box example.":::